 #5 Tab Kaak Naga Nature Trail

-- These are located in a town called Khlong Thom and is the furthest attractions from the town itself (approz.
+The Emerald Pool is located in a town called Khlong Thom and is the furthest attractions from the town itself (approz.
 1 hour) but funnily, the first attractions I went to as I started my Thai life living there as a teacher before I moved an hour away to Krabi town.
-Both water features are in the middle of the jungle which means a small walk/hike but makes it that much better when it opens up and you find yourself in natural emerald springs in the middle of the jungle.
+It’s set in the middle of the jungle which means a small walk/hike but makes it that much better when it opens up and you find yourself in natural emerald springs in the middle of the jungle.
 Just saying.

 #7 Khong Muang